 - Bead knotting and stringing techniques will be demonstrated showing which beads and findings to use.

-- You will discuss colour and bead jewellery design principles
+- You will discuss colour and beaded jewellery design principles

 - You will learn about which tools and materials to use, such as wire and threads.

-- How to finish off samples and finished pieces using metal findings.
+- How to finish pieces using metal findings.